 Seasonally adjusted, % change from Jun 19 to Sep 19

 |Gross fixed capital formation |

 |- nil or rounded to zero (including null cells) |

 |(a) Australia estimates relate to Domestic final demand. |

 State final demand,

-- Australia's domestic final demand increased 0.3%.
-Government final consumption expenditure (2.7%) was the largest contributor to growth.
-Household final consumption expenditure rose 0.4%.
-Private gross fixed capital formation detracted from growth, with falls in dwelling investment (-4.4%) and non-dwelling construction (-5.9%).
+- Australia's domestic final demand increased 0.2%.
+Public spending was the largest contributor to growth as government final consumption expenditure increased 0.9% and public gross fixed capital formation increased 1.9%.
+Household final consumption expenditure rose 0.1%.
+Private gross fixed capital formation detracted from growth, with falls in machinery and equipment (-4.2%) and dwelling investment (-1.7%).

 Quarterly volume measures: